gwenreynolds94/SublimeAHKv2Syntax/README.md

 Supports all of the latest features and functions of Autohotkey language v2.
 Customizable color scheme to fit your preferences.

+# Customization
+I highly encourage people to look in the syntax definition and try to familiarize yourself with how it works.
+It's a very useful ability to be able to make edits to currently existing syntax definitions as well as creating fully custom syntaxes for things like note-taking and todo lists.
+The way Sublime Text syntax definitions work gives you a *lot* of control if you learn enough.
+You'll notice, if you compare my definition to other official syntax definitions used by Sublime, that there are features of the language I don't even touch, and I was still able to get to this point (though I plan on revising as I learn more).

+### The best way to learn how to build Sublime Text `.sublime-syntax` definitions *IMO* is to extract the default language packages in Sublime Text and reading the syntax definitions for those.
+I have some pre-extracted syntax definitions [here](https://github.com/gwenreynolds94/CustomSublimeSyntaxes).
+Lua, C#, Java, Python, and Go were some of my favorites in the context of writing AHK syntax.
+They are all very different and use various methods to achieve similar results.
+It's actually incredibly interesting to go over.
+Each syntax definitiion has its own distinguishable personality.

 # Installation
 To install the Sublime Text Syntax Highlighting Package for Autohotkey Language v2, simply follow these steps: